 We live outside of town and have a well, so we fill our bathtub with water if chances are high for a storm.
 We have a pitcher of water near the bathtub to pour down the toilet to help it flush in case our power goes out.

-Read Also: DIY Family Command Center – Organize your kids paperwork, schedules, and chores with a simple Command Center.
+Read Also: Simple Family Command Center – Organize your kids paperwork, schedules, and chores with a simple Command Center.

 7. Grab the Goods